 Turns out, music was NOT the winner at the end of the day.

 It was unbelievably humbling.

 I felt so out of control.
 I could not get my body to do what I wanted.
 All this after CHOOSING to advance my learning because I finally felt in such a good place vocally!

 My lecturer was so kind & my lovely classmates supportive as always with their comments but I knew… it was not my best work.

 I carried that with me until I stumbled across that little paragraph.

 It was a lightbulb moment.
-I was expecting the study process to make me soar as a vocalist, the wind beneath my wings (see what I did there….) with no lightning to strike me down!
+I was expecting the study process to make me soar as a vocalist, the wind beneath my wings (see what I did there…) with no lightning to strike me down!

-Whatever stage you are at – be it the first stages of learning to sing, adding new tricks & developing your voice or keeping gig fit as a professional singer, it’s a life long process.
+Whatever level of vocal development you are at, be it the first stages of learning to sing, adding new tricks and developing your voice or keeping gig fit as a professional singer, it’s a life long process.